beerpiss/dell-vostro-15-3568-hackintosh/README.md

 # Disclaimer
 - Reminder that this is only a base for your OpenCore setup, it is strongly recommended that you follow the entire OpenCore guide [here](https://dortania.github.io/OpenCore-Install-Guide/)
 - There will be differences probably even for the same line of machine, however if you're feeling lazy I guess you can just copy the config, just remember to add in information such as the MLB or the ROM in `PlatformInfo`.

+# Notes
+Don't use case-sensitive APFS if you want to use Steam or Adobe tools.

 # Post-install tasks
 - Copy the EFI from your OpenCore USB over to your EFI partition (no shit)